Improving the Resolution of CNN Feature Maps Efficiently with Multisampling: Experiments and Discussion

 \section{Experiments and Discussion}

-We show that checkered subsampling drastically improves CNNs even in image classification, demonstrating for the first time that coarse feature maps are bottlenecking the accuracy of these models.
+We show that checkered subsampling drastically improves CNNs even in image classification, demonstrating for the first time (to the best of our knowledge) that coarse feature maps are bottlenecking the accuracy of these models.
 All experiments are performed on a single GTX 1080 Ti GPU.
 We reduce the memory requirements of large models during training with gradient checkpointing \cite{checkpointing}.